ludiosarchive/Minerva/docs/Overview.rst

 The size of arrays is informally limited to 65535 (2^16 - 1).
 This is only because IE6/IE7 cannot ``eval`` a stringed-array with 2^16 or more items.
 A `GWT bug report`_ describes the issue.
-Coreweb's ``CW.Test.TestAssumptions`` confirms this limitation precisely, and confirms that it applies only to IE6/IE7.
+Coreweb's ``cw.Test.TestAssumptions`` confirms this limitation precisely, and confirms that it applies only to IE6/IE7.
 This limitation applies to all arrays in the box, including the outer container.
 If a server application violates this limit with an IE6/IE7 client, the stream will reset.